trailblazer/reform/README.md

 ## Nomenklatura

-Reform gives you two things: form objects for UI bla and contracts for API validation, taking the validations from the models into separate classes.
+Reform comes with two base classes.

+* `Form` is what made you come here - it gives you a form class to handle all validations, wrap models, allow rendering with Rails form helpers, simplifies saving of models, and more.
+* `Contract` gives you a sub-set of `Form`: this class is meant for API validation where already populated models get validated without having to maintain validations in the model classes.

 ## Defining Forms